Mental Health - CareMark

-The 5,000 square foot garden is Portland's only therapy garden designed exclusively for behavioral medicine.
+The 5,000 square foot garden is a therapy garden designed exclusively for behavioral medicine.
 The outdoor oasis provides a tranquil and secure healing environment for mental health patients, staff and visitors.

 The garden enhances Adventist Medical Center's mission of whole person care and commitment to the community by providing:

 - An enhanced horticulture therapy program

 - Private social area for family visits

 "Providing mental health patients a safe and secure place to enjoy fresh air and engage in outdoor therapy is a tremendous blessing," states Patrick Cosgrove, administrative director of behavioral health services at AMC.
 "We are honored to pave the way for hospital based whole person care for Mental Health patients in Portland."

 The Healing Garden's features include pathways for walking, trees and ground cover plants, along with the following specialty gardens:

 Raised Garden Beds